HectorVilas/untitled-roguelike-game/README.md

 ![](READMEmd/progress004.gif)

 I also made the play area have 3 layers on top of each other.
-Now I have layers for floor, tiles and walls and ceiling.
+Now I have layers for floor, tiles and walls, and ceiling.

 ![](READMEmd/progress005.gif)